Martinsville is bullseye for Nicole

 A large high pressure system covering much of the eastern United States will provide dry weather to the region one more day.
 Rain in advance of the tropical system Nicole will reach the area by late Thursday and continue into Friday night.
 As the system weakens and moves northeast a cold front will cross the area on Saturday.
 Colder air and dry weather are expected behind this system for next week.

-In high school football: The first round of playoffs will be played on Thursday instead of Friday because of the anticipated weather from Tropical system Nicole. #7 Dan River is at #2 Martinsville, #7 Staunton River is at #2 Magna Vista and #5 Cave Spring is at #4 Bassett and games start at 7 p.m.
-The winner of the Martinsville/Dan River games will play the winner of #3 Glenvar/#6 Floyd County, the Magna Vista/Staunton River winner will play the winner of the #3 Christiansburg vs. #6 Abingdon winner, and the Bassett/Cave Spring winner will face the winner of #1 Lord Botetourt and #8 Hidden Valley.
+In high school football: In high school football: The first round of playoffs will be played today instead of Friday because of the anticipated weather from Tropical system Nicole. #7 Dan River is at #2 Martinsville, #7 Staunton River is at #2 Magna Vista and #5 Cave Spring is at #4 Bassett and games start at 7 p.m.

 The face of Martinsville City Council will change in January.
 On Tuesday, Vice Mayor Jennifer Bowles and Council Member Danny Turner, with a combined 16 years on Council, were ousted by newcomers Aaron Rawls and LC Jones.
 Bowles and Turner supported the City reverting to a Town and Rawls and Jones indicated they, along with Council Member Tammy Pearson, would lead a majority of a new City Council in withdrawing from the request.
 Rawls got 27.8% of the votes, Jone with 27.7%, 26.4% and Turner with 17.7%.